devonfw-tutorials/katacoda-scenarios-dev/57_Initial-commit-for-devonfw-ide-setup-_devonfw-ide/step1.md

 `. ~/.bashrc`{{execute T1}}

-Now devonfw-ide is installed successfully with Maven and Java too.
+devonfw-ide is installed successfully with Maven and Java too.
+These tools can be customized by changing the configuration in devon.properties.

 More information on devonfw-ide can be found at https://devonfw.com/website/pages/docs/devonfw-ide-introduction.asciidoc.html